peterosterlund2/texel/doc/proofgame.md

   found that is "closer" to the goal than the previously best found position, the corresponding move sequence is printed.
 This can be useful for positions that are too hard for the program to solve.
-Having the best attempt available can make it easier to a human to construct a proof game.
+Having the best attempt available can make it easier for a human to construct a proof game.

 * `-na`

-  Use a special non-admissible heuristic function for the A* search that attempts to resolve position where one or a few pieces need to move past a large number of other pieces to reach their target positions.
+  Use a special non-admissible heuristic function for the A* search that attempts to resolve positions where one or a few pieces need to move past a large number of other pieces to reach their target positions.
 This flag sometimes helps if the search gets stuck.